University of Richmond School of Law: Initiatives

-Richmond Law has recently launched several new initiatives focusing on expanding areas of the law such as intellectual property, wrongful convictions and family law.
-The school is making a strong push to become a center for intellectual property law, as evidenced by the recent founding of the Intellectual Property Institute (IPI) and the offering of a joint degree program with Virginia Tech that will enable students to earn both a Bachelor of Science degree and a law degree in as little as six years’ time.
-Through the IPI, Richmond law students are able to obtain a certificate of concentration in Intellectual Property Law.
+Richmond Law has recently launched several new initiatives focusing on expanding areas of the law such as intellectual property, wrongful convictions, and family law.
+The school recently founded its Intellectual Property Institute (IPI), through which Richmond law students are able to obtain a certificate of concentration in Intellectual Property Law.

 The Institute for Actual Innocence, founded in 2005, works to identify and exonerate wrongfully convicted individuals in the Commonwealth of Virginia.
-The Institute is an academic program that partners students with local attorneys and community leaders to seek post-conviction relief for wrongfully convicted prisoners in the Commonwealth of Virginia.
+The institute is an academic program that partners students with local attorneys and community leaders to seek post-conviction relief for wrongfully convicted prisoners in the Commonwealth of Virginia.
 Three days before leaving office, President Obama commuted Dujuan Farrow's life sentence after the Institute for Actual Innocence submitted his case for clemency review.

 Publications

 University of Richmond Law Review

 The University of Richmond Law Review, founded in 1958, publishes four issues a year: the Annual Survey in November, the Symposium Issue in March, and two general issues in January and May.
-In addition, since 2015, the Law Review has published an online volume each year, and launched a podcast in 2020.
+In addition, since 2015, the Law Review has published an online volume each year.
 Staff members are selected at the end of their first year of law school after participating in a journal competition, which takes into consideration students' grades and the results of a casenote and Bluebook exam.

 Richmond Public Interest Law Review

 The Richmond Public Interest Law Review (PILR) is a law review published by the University of Richmond School of Law.
-The journal, formerly known as the Richmond Journal of Law and the Public Interest, vol. 1 (1996) - vol. 19 (2016), focuses on issues pertaining to social welfare, public policy, and a broad spectrum of jurisprudence.
+The journal, formerly known as the Richmond Journal of Law and the Public Interest, vol. 1 (1996) - vol. 19 (2016), focuses on issues pertaining to social welfare, public policy, and jurisprudence.

-Publishing three annual volumes, PILR posts its articles and other related content online to reach the widest audience possible.
-Of these annual publications, two volumes specifically attempt to confront prominent and difficult issues raised by modern society:
+Publishing three annual volumes, PILR posts its articles and other related content online.
+Of these annual publications, two volumes are the following.